-Keeping track of when your tenant makes their payments and how much was paid on that date is absolutely paramount in case you do need to bring the issue to court.
-In addition, there are ways of keeping track of rent payments that can make everything much easier on you and the tenant.
+Keeping track of when your tenant makes their payments and how much was paid on that date is paramount if you need to bring the issue to court.
+Also, there are ways of keeping track of rent payments that can make everything much easier on you and the tenant.
 Having them pay online, for example, will take a face-to-face meeting out of the equation, making it impossible for them to claim they weren’t able to pay because you weren’t available.

 Find Out What’s Going On